vkomolov/cv-app-react/README.md

 - To visually demonstrate the level of knowledge and skills with the indicating bar from 0 to 100%;
 - On scrolling the page down, the filter`s bar must emerge on the top of the page in the fixed position in order to be accessible in the scrolled page;
-- On re-rendering the data to scroll up the page to zero position;
+- On re-rendering the data, to scroll up the page to zero position;
 - To make animation of the scrolling text on the top of the page;
 - The link to the code is available in the section "Experience";
 ______________________